mazinggg/maziqing/index.md

 ----------

-- Took part in ''Open Semina'' summer training scholarship program in the University of Tokyo.
+- Took part in "*Open Semina*" summer training scholarship program in the University of Tokyo.
 July 2018 in Tokyo, Japan

 - Interviewed Prof. Wolfgang Ketterle, German Physicist and Nobel laureate, as a student reporter.
 November 2014 in Xi'an, China.

 - Led the documentary filming of the school sports meeting and played an important role of the producer and the reporter for two consecutive years.
 April 2014-2015 in Xi'an, China

-- Served as a volunteer in the "Youthinkgreen" environmental protection project.
+- Served as a volunteer in the "*Youthinkgreen*" environmental protection project.
 Attended the Global Youth Climate Summit held in Wolfsburg and delivered the opening speech at the summit.
 April 2012 in Wolfsburg, Germany

 <br>